thielj/docker-health-proxy/README.md

 ## Available APIs

 Except for the two APIs below, access is denied to all other API calls.
+APIs may be prefixed with a version, e.g. `/v1.45/_ping`.

 ### GET /_ping